Welcome to Inkbunny...

 •Commissioner agrees to make no changes in the idea or concept of the drawing after payment is accepted.
 Previous messages will be the only basis for the drawing.

-•If a reference is provided, commissioner agrees to take responsibility for the ownership of the character, or having permission from the owner.
+•If a reference is provided, commissioner agrees to take responsibility for the character not belonging to a small independent third-party without authorization.

 •Commissioner is allowed to repost the commission anywhere they want, no need to ask permission, but naming the artist, of course.